 Firefighting is risky, in fact, life in general can be risky.
 Every firefighter knows that.
 But there is a big difference between assuming the risk of a fire and creating the risk by performing tasks in ways that are unsafe or inconsistent with best practices and then hiding behind the testosterone-laden mantra: We’re firefighters.
 That’s what we do!

 I am a firefighter too.
 Well, at least I was one… for 30+ years.
 But I also had other obligations (roles) that were important to me.
 I was a husband, a dad, a son, and a brother (both in the biblical and fraternal sense).
 Maybe I was just a selfish person, but I always did everything in my power to make sure I did not create risk through my behaviors or orders and everyone who was under my command returned home to fulfill their non-firefighter obligations.

 It takes a real hero to stand up for safety, especially if surrounded by others who are consumed by their self-anointed hero status.
 Thank you, but I’d rather be a hero to my grandson than to my widow.

-1. Acknowledge the risks inherit in the work we do.
+1. Acknowledge the risks inherent in the work we do.

 2. Learn everything possible about how people get hurt and killed by reading near-miss and line-of-duty death reports.